-- stmt (indra.statements.Statement) An INDRA Statement - date (datetime) A datetime object that is attached to the Statement.
-Typically represents the time at which the Statement was created. - search_terms (list [emmaa.priors.SearchTerm]) The list of search terms that led to the creation of the Statement. - metadata (dict) Additional metadata for the statement.
+- stmt (Statement) An INDRA Statement - date (Optional[datetime]) A datetime object that is attached to the Statement.
+Typically represents the time at which the Statement was created. - search_terms (Optional[List[SearchTerm]]) The list of search terms that led to the creation of the Statement. - metadata (Optional[Mapping[str, Any]]) Additional metadata for the statement.
+The metadata dict is expected to contain the following keys: - 'internal': a Boolean indicating whether the statement is internal to the model or not.
+A statement is internal if it was picked up using the model's scope definition (through e.g., literature searches and subsequent text mining), and is typically not internal, if it was added to the model to provide additional knowledge, such as statements representing drug targets or phenotypic readouts that are meant to aid explanation construction but are not internal to the model.